chenshuiluke/jresume/README.md

 ![custom_headings](https://raw.githubusercontent.com/chenshuiluke/jresume/master/screenshots/custom_theme_heading_example.png)

 ###Converting to PDF

+####Converting to PDF With Browser
+You can just open the webresume HTML file in your browser, press Ctrl+p and then follow your browser's instructions.
+I personally prefer Chrome's PDF creation capabilities.

+####Converting to PDF Without Browser (Experimental)

 If you don't want to use your browser to save the web resume as a pdf, you can install phantomjs and do the following: